raina-wu/DynRigBuilder/README.md

 - Maya 2013 and above

 ### Usage
-- Copy `DynRigBuilder` folder into your maya script folder
+- Copy the root folder`DynRigBuilder` into your maya script folder, make sure the folder name stay the same.

 - Run the scripts below, and the UI will show up.
 ```python
 import DynRigBuilder